microsoft/terraform-provider-power-platform/docs/data-sources/powerapps.md

 page_title: "powerplatform_powerapps Data Source - powerplatform"
 subcategory: ""
 description: |-
-  Fetches the list of Power Apps in a tenant
+  Fetches the list of Power Apps in an environment.
+See Manage Power Apps https://learn.microsoft.com/en-us/power-platform/admin/admin-manage-apps for more details about how this data is surfaced in Power Platform Admin Center.
 ---

 # powerplatform_powerapps (Data Source)

-Fetches the list of Power Apps in a tenant
+Fetches the list of Power Apps in an environment.
+See [Manage Power Apps](https://learn.microsoft.com/en-us/power-platform/admin/admin-manage-apps) for more details about how this data is surfaced in Power Platform Admin Center.

 ## Example Usage